FloppyFush/NicolasCage/README.md

-# NicholasCage
+# NicolasCage
-Make all your images into nicolas cage
+Make all your images into nicolas cage.
 Its great
+Try it